FTSE 100 slips, midcaps gain after UK growth forecast lifted | Business

 - United Kingdom

-The UK's blue-chip share index slipped on Wednesday and midcap stocks gained ground after British finance minister Rishi Sunak forecast faster growth and lower borrowing as the country's economy bounces back from the coronavirus pandemic.
-A recovery in the pound following a budget update put pressure on the internationally focused FTSE 100, leaving it 0.3% lower by 1336 GMT.
-The domestically orientated FTSE 250 index inched up 0.1%, led by pub operators.
+The United Kingdom's blue-chip share index slipped on Wednesday and midcap stocks gained ground after British finance minister Rishi Sunak forecast faster growth and lower borrowing as the economy bounces back from the coronavirus pandemic.
+The blue-chip FTSE 100 index ended 0.3% lower, weighed by weakness in miners and insurance firms .
+The domestically-orientated FTSE 250 index inched up 0.1%, led by pub operators.

 "There have been several winners in today's budget – retail, leisure and hospitality companies in particular as they benefit from 50% discount on business rates for the next year, and simplified alcohol taxes," said Emma Wall, head of investment analysis at Hargreaves Lansdown.
 "However, with the minimum wage up it's not all good news for restaurants, bars and shops, coming off the back of a torrid couple of years."

 Sunak also vowed to protect households from rising inflation.
 Investors are expecting the Bank of England to raise interest rates next week for the first time since the start of the pandemic amid soaring fuel costs and labour shortages.
-Offering support to the FTSE 100, GlaxoSmithKline rose 1.1% after the pharmaceutical company lifted its annual profit forecast following strong third-quarter results.
+Among individual stocks, GlaxoSmithKline rose 0.5 after the pharmaceutical company lifted its annual profit forecast following strong third-quarter results.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)